Garden Advice

 There are several things you can do to control the reappearance of the persistent woody weeds:

 • Try to prevent them from establishing roots.
-Mulching is one of the practices that will help you with creating a physical barrier against the seeds.
+Mulching is one of the practices that will help you create a physical barrier against the seeds.
 If you want to find out more about mulching, and its types, we recommend checking our dedicated post on that topic;

 • Dig out the established plants.
 If the plant hasn’t become big yet, you can simply remove it with the help of regular gardening tools.
 However, if it’s already too big, cut the stems and new growth to the ground.
 Apply some brushwood killer.